-How to trigger webhooks from Notion databases - Make, Zapier, n8n, Pipedream
+How to trigger webhooks from Notion databases and buttons - Make, Zapier, n8n, Pipedream

 You can trigger API automations from Notion databases or pages by sending a request to a webhook URL in a third-party service.
 This essay focuses on setting up a webhook in low-code API automation services like Make, Zapier, Pipedream, and n8n, and sending requests to the webhook from Notion.
 For a full visual explanation and a use case (creating invoices in Stripe), watch the video.